Web SDK Integration

 confettiEnables a confetti animation when a transaction is submittedboolNo

-defaultCountryWhen a valid ISO3 code is provided, and the sender has missing fields, then the initial "Start a Transfer" screen is auto-filled with that code's country.
+defaultCountryWhen a valid ISO3 code is provided and the sender has missing fields, the initial "Start a Transfer" screen is auto-filled with that country's code.
 A quote is automatically fetched, resulting in a filled transfer screen upon load.stringNo

 VirtualSenderAccounts